scalamolecule/molecule-web/docs/database/migration/ambiguous-changes.md

 # Ambiguous Changes

-When running `sbt moleculeGen` Molecule compares your domain structure with how it looked last time you ran `sbt moleculeClean` to detect changes.
+When running `sbt moleculeGen` Molecule compares your domain structure with the previous structure to detect changes.
 If it cannot determine your intent of a change, it throws an error and generates a **Resolution file** to guide you in resolving the ambiguity.

 ## When ambiguity occurs